 During the orientation, new international students take a series of listening, speaking, reading, and writing tests, which are designed to determine their proficiency in the English language and the appropriate sequence of classes.

 Cushing offers an Advanced Intermediate and Advanced English as Second Language level classes.
 A student's enrollment in these classes will be determined based on preliminary testing during orientation.
 In addition to providing classes, the ESL department collects passports and I-20s for safe keeping; organizes and advises the international club and arranges TOEFL testing and transportation.

 Health Services and Health Insurance

 Cushing has an on-campus Health and Wellness Center that is staffed by a registered nurse 24 hours a day while school is in session.
 A physician is on campus a few times a week.
 Heywood Hospital is located just four miles from campus should a student require additional medical evaluation and/or treatment.
-International students will receive student health insurance through United States Fire Insurance Co, and it is exclusively designed for students attending Cushing Academy.
+International students will receive student health insurance through Healthcare Student Resources, and it is exclusively designed for students attending Cushing Academy.
+For more information contact: